-This workshop aims to place the concept of just transition within an overarching vision for just transformation, moving from sectoral or regional focused approaches towards a systemic and global perspective: from Just Transitions to Just Transformation.
-During the workshop, we will exchange about just transition experiences from various regions, with a focus on multi-stakeholder governance.
-Breakout groups will be organised to get a chance to have in-depth discussions on the role of women and young people in just transition or transformation, as well as the synergies between social and ecological goals.
+During the workshop, we exchanges about just transition experiences from various regions, with a focus on multi-stakeholder governance.
+Breakout groups were organised to have in-depth discussions on the role of women and young people in just transition or transformation, as well as the synergies between social and ecological goals.

-By the end of the workshop, we aim to develop a flipchart of ideas to feed existing coalition work on just transition and just transformation.
-Would you like to join us and help us contribute to developing the framework for the systemic transformation needed to act on climate change and deliver a fairer, resilient world for all?
+By the end of the workshop, we developed a flipchart of ideas to feed existing coalition work on just transition and just transformation.

 Further information on the workshop